carpentries/instructor-training/_episodes/08-motivation.md

 > ## Actual Time
 >
-> Any useful estimate of how long something takes to master must take into account
+> Any useful estimate of time must take into account
-> how frequent failures are
+> **how frequent failures are**
 > and how much time is lost to them.
 > For example,
-> editing a text file seems like a simple task,
+> editing a text file seems like a quick task,
 > but most graphical editors save things to the user's desktop or home directory.
-> If people need to run shell commands on the files they've edited,
+> If a novice needs to run shell commands on the files they've edited,
-> a substantial fraction won't be able to navigate to the right directory without help.
+> they often fail to navigate to the right directory without help.
-> These sorts of unexpected hang-ups frequently occur when instructors have not fully explored their [expert awareness gaps]({{ page.root }}{% link _episodes/03-expertise.md %}#expertise-and-teaching).
+> You will learn to anticipate these sorts of hang-ups as you chart your [expert awareness gaps]({{ page.root }}{% link _episodes/03-expertise.md %}#expertise-and-teaching).
+As a result, your skill at estimating time to mastery will improve.
 > If you are new to teaching, try to ask an experienced instructor for feedback before trying out a new exercise.
 {: .callout}

 While we aim to begin workshops with motivating content, in practice this does not always occur.
 Workflow-based content like that taught in Data Carpentry workshops may start at the beginning of the workflow, for example.
-And even when a 'motivating example' is built in to the start of a workshop, technical problems like software installation can turn those precious first minutes into an experience of frustration and impatience.
+Even when a 'motivating example' is built in to the start of a workshop, technical problems like software installation can turn those precious first minutes into an experience of frustration and impatience.
 That is ok!
 What is important is to
 **be mindful of times when your content is not motivating**, and to strategize your rescue using some of the other techniques in this section.

-## How Can Instructional Approach Influence Motivation?
+## How Can You Affect Motivation?

-In addition to teaching things that will make our learners' lives easier and focusing on authentic tasks, there are a number of other strategies we can use to motivate learners.
+In addition to teaching things that will make our learners' lives easier and focusing on authentic tasks, there are a number of other strategies we can use to motivate learners when we teach.

 > ## Brainstorming Motivational Impacts
 >